kshrishti/zfit-reimplementation/README.md

 `SampleDataExtraction.C` has example commands that print out the contents of the RooWorkspace.

+`zfit_toy_model.py` details an extension which can be used when the PDFs are known but the data itself isn't, thereby using samples to generate data and minimise the loss of fitting.

 Figures plotted:
 -   `Higgs_SMBR`: Branching ratios of Higgs decay channels
 -   `kl_5_kt_1`, `kl_0_kt_1`, `kl_1_kt_1`: High and low Yukawa coupling constant estimations given different constant Higgs self-coupling constant.